SAP/abap-to-json/docs/basic.md

 ```

 # Supported SAP_BASIS releases
-The code was tested from SAP_BASIS 7.00 and higher, but I do not see the reasons why it cannot be downported on lower releases either.
-But if you plan to use it on SAP_BASIS 7.02 and higher (and do not need property name pretty-printing) better consider the standard solution for **ABAP**, using [CALL TRANSFORMATION](advanced.md#json-to-abap-transformation-with-the-use-of-call-transformation).
-It shall be faster, while implemented in the kernel.
+The code was tested on SAP_BASIS 7.00 and higher, but I do not see the reasons why it cannot be downported to lower releases either.
+But if you plan to use it on SAP_BASIS 7.02 and higher (and do not need property name pretty-printing), better consider the standard solution for **ABAP**, using [CALL TRANSFORMATION](advanced.md#json-to-abap-transformation-with-the-use-of-call-transformation).
+It shall be faster when implemented in the kernel.
 Maybe the best will be, if you need support in lower SAP_BASIS releases as well as in 7.02 and higher, to modify the provided class in a way to generate the same **JSON** format as standard ABAP CALL TRANSFORMATION for JSON does and redirect flow to home-made code or built-in **ABAP** transformation depending on SAP_BASIS release.

 # Further optimizations
-* Be aware, that usage of flag conversion_exits may significantly decrease performance - use only in cases, when you are sure that you need it.
+* Be aware that usage of flag conversion_exits may significantly decrease performance - use only in cases when you are sure that you need it.
 * Escaping property values can be expensive.
-To optimize performance, in this case, you can replace escapement code with some kernel-implemented function (from cl_http_utility class for example), instead of explicit *REPLACE ALL OCCURRENCES* calls.
+To optimize performance, in this case, you can replace escapement code with some kernel-implemented function (from the cl_http_utility class, for example), instead of explicit *REPLACE ALL OCCURRENCES* calls.
 * Unescaping can influence deserialization performance even worse, depending on the fact that your JSON has encoded \n\r\t\f\b\x.
 So, avoid their usage if you can.
 * It is possible to significantly increase performance for serialization/deserialization by dropping the support of releases below 7.40.
 That can be realized by moving base parsing from ABAP to kernel-implemented classes cl_sxml_string_writer and cl_sxml_string_reader.

 # Remarks
-Due to optimization reasons, some methods were converted to macros, to reduce overhead for calling methods for data type serialization.
-If performance in your case is not critical, and you prefer clean/debuggable code you can replace macro calls with corresponding methods.
+Due to optimization reasons, some methods were converted to macros to reduce overhead for calling methods for data type serialization.
+If performance in your case is not critical, and you prefer clean/debuggable code, you can replace macro calls with corresponding methods.

 # Continue reading
 * [Advanced Use cases](advanced.md)